 In Revolution the rebellion led by Miles Matheson is winning victories against the Monroe Republic but for Miles every such victory is pyrrhic.
 Every fighter he loses is someone he cannot replace and the enemies he is killing are old friends and protegees of his.
 Even if he removes Monroe from power, the Republic will be finished and it will become part of the Georgia Federation.

 Occasionally happens on Top Gear with their races or challenges.

 The four-way race across London during rush-hour traffic between a bike, a car, public transportation and a motorboat down the Thames.
 Hammond, riding the bike, won, but he spent the entire episode cursing out traffic lights and almost getting hit by buses.
 He was also visibly exhausted by the end.
 Jeremy came in second on the boat, but he had by far the most relaxing and least stressful journey.
 What sealed the deal was that James came dead last in the car, which lead to everyone joking that Top Gear (a show all about cars) was Ruined Forever.

 This was, according to medieval myth, the fate of anyone who stabbed a basilisk.
 Lucian described it thusly: "What though the Moor the Basilisk hath slain, and pinned him lifeless to the sandy plain, up through the spear the subtle venom flies; the hand imbibes it, and the victor dies."

-In the American Tall Tale "John Henry," the eponymous character ends up competing against a machine in regards to who can hammer in the most nails on a train track.
+In the American folk tale/folk song of "John Henry," the eponymous character ends up competing against a machine in regards to who can drill rock for a railroad tunnel faster.
 John Henry manages to win against the machine, but the competition ultimately cost him his life as a result of overworking himself.

 The Thran race "won" the Thran-Phyrexian war, but their civilization had been damaged too greatly to recover, and soon collapsed.